thecr7guy2/thecr7guy2/README.md

 * ✉️  You can contact me at [manirajadapa@gmail.com](mailto:manirajadapa@gmail.com)
 * 🧠  I'm learning Stable diffusion and MLops
 * 🤝  I'm open to collaborating on any fun data visualizations with football involved in it.
-* 🚀 Fun Fact: I love playing video games and I promise to destroy you on FIFA whenever youa re up for it.
+* 🚀 Fun Fact: I love playing video games
+*
 ### What I Bring to the Table:

 * 🧠 In-depth Knowledge: A strong foundation in AI, honed through intensive projects and a thesis focusing on modeling uncertainty in GAN’s for super-resolution.